 ...in the few sentences she uttered were compressed the ideals she had cherished for half a century.
 She said she hoped the institute would be a real benefit to mankind; that it would be the means of making better men and women; that boys and girls would find in the new institution of learning an incentive to intellectual life was her ardent wish.Later Years

 Bradley knew that to safeguard her initial plans for the Bradley Polytechnic Institute, she could not leave many issues open to interpretation.
-She purposely placed a majority of Peorians on the board and had the ratio of residents written into the charter to make certain the school always served the interests of the community.
+She purposely placed a majority of Peorians on the board.
+She had the ratio of residents written into the charter to make certain the school always served the interests of the community.

 Establishing the school during her lifetime gave Lydia Moss Bradley the enormous emotional satisfaction of seeing the creation brought about by her efforts.
 All records indicate that she rarely missed special events at the Institute.
 She is said to have entertained students in her kitchen and garden some afternoons, and she is almost always reported to have been an honored guest on founder’s days and graduations.

 In many speeches and memorial addresses after her death, those who knew her felt that the Institute had a profound effect on Bradley’s happiness in her later years.
 Students, faculty and trustees were also glad that they had the opportunity to express their appreciation to their school’s founder while she lived.
 Without that satisfaction, she would have had far less reason to live such a long and active life.

 Pleased with its progress, Mrs. Bradley transferred to the school the rest of her estate, including nearly 1,000 different pieces of property, reserving its use and profits during her lifetime.
 At Founder’s Day in 1906, she announced an additional gift to build Hewitt Gymnasium, now Hartmann Center for the Performing Arts.

 |Lydia Moss Bradley at her home on Moss Avenue in Peoria, Illinois.|